Algebraic models of cyclic $k$-gonal curves: Introduction

-If $\tau$ is central in $N$, then we say that $\tau$ is a {\it generalized superelliptic} automorphism.
-In \cite{HQS}, a simple necessary and sufficient condition (in terms of $f(x)$) to decide if $\tau$ is generalized superelliptic was obtained (we remember it in Corollary \ref{central}).
-This condition permits us to observe that superelliptic automorphisms are generalized superelliptic ones.
+In \cite{HQS}, there were provided a simple necessary and sufficient condition (in terms of $f(x)$ in \eqref{curva0}) for $\tau$ to be central in $N$ (in which case, we say that $\tau$ is a {\it generalized superelliptic} automorphism).
+We recall such a condition in Corollary \ref{central}.
+This condition, in particular, permits us to observe that superelliptic automorphisms are examples of generalized superelliptic ones.

 In many cases, it holds that $N={\rm Aut}(S)$.
-This is the situation, for instance, in each of the following cases: (i) $k<(n+1)/2$ is a prime integer \cite{Accola}, or (ii) $\tau$ is tame, central in $N$ and $k<(n+1)/2$ \cite{K}, or (iii) $k \geq 5n-2$ is a prime integer \cite{Hidalgo:pgrupo} (in fact, in this case, $\langle \tau \rangle$ is the unique $k$-Sylow subgroup of ${\rm Aut}(S)$.
+This is the situation, for instance, in each of the following cases: (i) $k<(n+1)/2$ is a prime integer \cite{Accola}, or (ii) $\tau$ is tame, central in $N$ and $k<(n+1)/2$ \cite{K}, or (iii) $k \geq 5n-2$ is a prime integer \cite{Hidalgo:pgrupo} (in fact, in this case, $\langle \tau \rangle$ is the unique $k$-Sylow subgroup of ${\rm Aut}(S)$).

-In \cite{IY}, for $k<(n+1)/2$ a prime integer, so $N={\rm Aut}(S)$, and $\tau$ generalized superelliptic, the authors constructed algebraic curves for $S$ reflecting the action of $N$.

-In \cite{SS} (see also, \cite{MPRZ}), for $k$ not necessarily prime, but $\tau$ is assumed to be superelliptic (so, in particular, tame and central in $N$), the authors constructed algebraic curves for $S$ reflecting the action of $N$.
+In \cite{IY}, for $k<(n+1)/2$ a prime integer, so $N={\rm Aut}(S)$ and $\tau$ is generalized superelliptic, the authors constructed algebraic curves for $S$ reflecting the action of $N$.
+In \cite{SS} (see also, \cite{MPRZ}), for $k$ not necessarily prime, but $\tau$ assumed to be superelliptic (so, in particular, tame and central in $N$), the authors constructed algebraic curves for $S$ reflecting the action of $N$.
 In \cite{HQS2}, it is considered the case when $k$ is arbitrary but $\tau$ is generalized superelliptic (so central in $N$, but not necessarily tame).
 In \cite{Wootton1}, for $k$ a prime integer (so $\tau$ is tame, but does not need to be central in $N$), Wootton obtained explicit equations reflecting the action of $N$.
 The main arguments in that paper are presented within the context of Fuchsian group theory.

-In this paper, for any integer $k$ and $\tau$ being tame (but not necessarily central in $N$), we provide explicit equations reflecting the action of $N$ (see Section \ref{Sec:ciclico}).
-In Sections \ref{Sec:234} and \ref{Sec:5}, we explicitly do this for the case when $n=2,3,4,5$.
-As we will see in Lemma \ref{casoA5}, if $\overline{N} \cong {\mathcal A}_{5}$ and $\tau$ is tame, then $\tau$ is central in $N$, so the equations are already obtained in \cite{IY,SS,Wootton1}.